arpitbbhayani/articles/blogs/copy-on-write.md

 The naive way to perform copy operation is by doing a deep copy which, as established before, is a super inefficient way.
 We can do a lot better than this by understanding the nuances of the underlying resource.
 To gain a deeper understanding we see how efficiently we could make CoW Binary Tree [Binary Tree](https://en.wikipedia.org/wiki/Binary_tree).

 ## Efficient Copy-on-write on a Binary Tree
 Given a Binary Tree `A` we create a copy `B` such that any modifications by `A` are not visible to `B` and any modifications on `B` are not visible to `A`.
-The simplest way to acieve this is by cloning all the nodes of the tree, their pointer references, and create a second tree which is then pointed by `B` - as illustrated in the diagram below.
+The simplest way to achieve this is by cloning all the nodes of the tree, their pointer references, and create a second tree which is then pointed by `B` - as illustrated in the diagram below.
 Any modifications made to either tree will not be visible to the other because their entire space is mutually exclusive.

 ![Deep Copying a Binary Tree](https://user-images.githubusercontent.com/4745789/80859895-b3986400-8c81-11ea-9ebe-829540df77d5.png)